An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion

-For more convenience, the original algorithm is depicted in black, while the modifications to the algorithm are marked in blue and are introduced in Section \ref{sec:ext_feasible}.
-The algorithm considers the convex constraints existing on a legged robot and projects them onto a 2D linear subspace.
+\revisedtext{For a better understanding of the proposed improved feasible region, let us first briefly recap the \textit{feasible region} presented in \cite{orsolino19tro}.
+This region was generated using an \gls{ip} algorithm described in Algorithm \ref{alg:IP} (in black).
+The extension of the region to generate the improved feasible region are marked in blue and described in detail in Section \ref{sec:ext_feasible}.}

+The algorithm considers the convex constraints imposed on a legged robot and projects them onto a 2D linear subspace.
 This is done by building an inner and outer approximation of the projected region, via iteratively solving a sequence of LP programs while satisfying the convex constraints (shown in step (III) of Algorithm \ref{alg:IP}).
-Namely, we considered the static stability constraints (III.a), frictional constraints on the contact feet (III.b), and the joint actuation constraints (III.c).
+Namely, we considered the static stability constraints (III.a), frictional constraints on the contact feet (III.b), and the joint-torque constraints (III.c).

 The solution of each LP problem, $\mathbf{c}_{xy}^*$, is an extremal CoM position along a certain direction (represented by the unit vector $\mathbf{a}_i$), that still satisfies the constraints, \ie a vertex on the boundary of the feasible region.
 This optimization is performed iteratively along various directions $\mathbf{a}_i$ that span along a circle, building the inner approximation of the region as the convex hull of all the solutions $\mathbf{c}_{xy}^*$ (see Fig. \ref{fig:ip_update}).